jibinmathew69/SanicAsync/README.md

 * log file under log directory.

 ##### Known issues
-* Sanic is an asynchrounous python framework, and is relatively new, and hence for the given tasks an issue was encountered in testing, pytest-sanic library doesn't support testing multiple request under the same test case and the application for it's thorough testing needs such a test case.
+* Sanic is an asynchronous python framework, and is relatively new, and hence for the given tasks an issue was encountered in testing, pytest-sanic library doesn't support testing multiple request under the same test case and the application for it's thorough testing needs such a test case.
 This is a known issue, see [this](https://github.com/huge-success/sanic/issues/988), and requires more time is exploring options around the problem.